DCS-training/DH-RSESummerSchool2024/day 1/readme.md

 2. Enter the Repository URL [https://github.com/DCS-training/DH-RSESummerSchool2024/tree/main/day%201/DataVisWithR](https://github.com/DCS-training/DH-RSESummerSchool2024/tree/main/day%201/DataVisWithR)
 3. Select the Name for the directory project and where to save it
 4. Press Create Project
+5. Navigate to Day1 >DataVisWithR
+6. Click on `DataVisDHRSE.Rproj` (this is important to reset the working directory correctly)
+7. Click on `DataVis.Rmd`

 #### Installation of Needed Packages